 Tiffin is an Indian word for snack, although these days it generally refers to lunch in India.
 In the UK, it’s a mix of biscuit and chocolate ganache with a variety of optional extras thrown in.
 Simple as it is, it’s one of my favourite sweet things to eat – ever.

 The Best Tiffin Ever

 I’ve tried various biscuits in my time when making this delicious no-bake chocolate treat, but I think the traditional digestives work the best.
 They are crunchy, easy to break up and are not overly sweet.

 Raisins are the traditional dried fruit to throw into a tiffin mix, but I wanted something that would offset the sweetness of the chocolate, syrup and digestives.
-Sour cherries fit the bill handsomely.
+Sour cherries fit this bill handsomely.
 It’s really important to make sure the cherries are sour ones as it’s the contrast between sweet and sour that makes this the best tiffin ever.
 As it happened I had some sour cherry chocolates left over from Christmas, so I used these instead of the dried fruit I would normally add.

 Green & Black’s used to do a gorgeous sour cherry chocolate bar.
 I don’t know why they stopped making it, but I miss it sorely.